COMP765-Fall2017/Assignment1/README.md

 - Stop and start your localizer code (ctrl-c, up, enter)
 - Start the keyboard control again (press 4 or re-launch) and make a test swim

 Are you able to track the robo-boogie you had in mind?
+Here is a link to some bag files that Alex kindly recorded during his development: http://cs.mcgill.ca/~akroli1/courses/comp765/bags.tar.gz You can use these with $rosbag play <filename>, which will replace the need to run Gazebo and operate the robot with your keyboard.

 ## Aims for your code: